lorenaguo/Math-Quiz-Card/README.md

 - Add features to track student progress and make a leaderboard

-- Make the AI tutor character animated
+- Make the AI tutor character animated and personalize the voice, rather than a static picture

 - Let users personalize their own avatar